stacks-network/stacks/tutorials/ids-introduction.md

 create the initial identity.
 Blockstack uses the password to:

  * seed a _recovery code_ an encrypted string, for example `36mWivFdy0YPH2z31EflpQz/Y0UMrOrJ++lH=0EI7c3mop2JuRBm5W1P0BwXxSTazJsUjOAmC55rFUWINqDqGccLio0iwzGclAhaHGZQ5M52`
- * seed a _recovery key_ which is a set of 12 words `applied binge crisp pictorial fiery dancing agreeable frogs light finish ping apple`
+ * seed a _recovery key_ which is a squence of words `applied binge crisp pictorial fiery dancing agreeable frogs light finish ping apple`

 The email is provided to allow either Blockstack or a decentralized application to communicate information to you.
 In Blockstacks' case, the email is used to